Boys' Love Manga

-Boys' Love Manga: Essays on the Sexual Ambiguity and Cross-Cultural Fandom of the Genre is a 2010 anthology about Boys Love (BL) and the Boys Love fandom edited by Antonia Levi, Mark McHarry and Dru Pagliassotti.
+Boys' Love Manga: Essays on the Sexual Ambiguity and Cross-Cultural Fandom of the Genre is a 2010 anthology about boys' love (BL) and the boys' love fandom edited by Antonia Levi, Mark McHarry, and Dru Pagliassotti.

 Development

-The title of the anthology was originally Girls Doing Boys Doing Boys: Japanese Boys’ Love Anime and Manga in a Globalized World.
+The title of the anthology was originally Girls Doing Boys Doing Boys: Japanese Boys' Love Anime and Manga in a Globalized World.
 Mark McHarry recounts that he attended Yaoi-Con in 2006 and met other scholars there.
 They decided to make a book together because of their interests in wanting to research and learn more about the genre and because the three editors are fans of the genre.
 The book largely focuses on the spread of BL in the West.
 The book does not contain any explicit illustrations as figures.

 Contents

 The book is split into three parts with 14 chapters in total by various authors.
-The chapters are organised thematically into parts.
-Part One is called "Boys Love and Global Publishing", Part Two is called "Genre and Readership", and Part Three is called "Boys’ Love and Perceptions of the Queer".
+The chapters are organized thematically into parts.
+Part One is called "Boys Love and Global Publishing", Part Two is called "Genre and Readership", and Part Three is called "Boys' Love and Perceptions of the Queer".